Updated: July 2020

 But getting approval from these third party merchants isn’t as easy as signing up.
 For DigiPay, you must provide test results from an independent lab that demonstrate your CBD products don’t contain more than the 0.3% THC concentration as allowed by Federal Law.
 You’ll also need to submit photos of your product and inventory.

 Best of all, for Tako readers only, Sezzle is currently offering a FREE 30-day trial.
-Just enter code SZORNYO during sign up.
+Just enter code SZORNYO at checkout.